Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

-“I can see how Radical Candor works when I already have a relationship… but what about with people I barely know.
+“I can see how Radical Candor works when I already have a relationship… but what about with people I barely know?
 Isn’t it too risky to give Radical Candor to strangers?”
 Our Radical Candor coaches get this question fairly often, and I won’t pretend it isn’t risky to offer feedback to a complete stranger.
 It is.
 But not being Radically Candid is also risky.
 And the rewards of being Radically Candid for you and for the other person can be enormous.

 In fact, the idea of Radical Candor was born for me when a perfect stranger on a street corner in the East Village of New York City criticized something I was doing.
 I still have no idea who he is, but I am enormously grateful to him because he changed my whole life in two minutes flat.

 It was shortly after 9/11, and I was standing at a red light with my new Golden Retriever puppy, Belvedere.
 Getting Belvedere was the thing I had done to comfort myself and the people I worked with after 9/11.
 Belvedere was also where I most often turned for comfort, taking long walks with me and serving as an endlessly absorbent Kleenex, as I was getting out of a bad relationship that had been consuming me for seven years.